Shaekhov Zabir D.

-Post-graduate student of the Department of Social Psychology, Faculty of Psychology, Lomonosov Moscow State University,
+Psychologist at Department of Social Psychology, the Faculty of Psychology, Lomonosov Moscow State

 Relevance.
 Our work is devoted to the analysis of such factors of the psychological well-being of homosexual men as belief in a competitive world and internalized homophobia.
 The study of these factors is important, since they form the image of the world and the image of oneself, which create the foundation for the perception of one's achievements in the social world and self-acceptance.
 Since modern society maintains negative attitudes towards homosexuality, especially male homosexuality, we assume that along with the assimilation of these prejudices, an image of the world can be formed in which it is necessary to remain vigilant and expect a “dirty trick” from others, which will negatively affect the psychological well-being of gays.